briankgraham/twittler/README.md

 #twittler
-This is a project I completed as a student at [remotebeta](http://remotebeta.com).
-This project was worked on with a pair.
+This is a Twitter Clone implemented with jQuery and CSS.